How to Make a Loyalty App

 Integration with your existing infrastructure 💻

-It often happens that businesses want to integrate their loyalty apps with the existing digital infrastructure they use.
-In this case, you would likely have to go for a custom option since out-of-the-box solutions rarely offer such an opportunity.
+Oftentimes, businesses want to integrate their loyalty apps with the digital infrastructure they already use.
+In that case, you most probably have to go for a custom option since out-of-the-box solutions rarely offer such an opportunity.

 Let’s say that you have a CRM with several customer lists that you want to share with the app.
 With a custom solution, you can embed the Admin Panel of your loyalty program into the CRM or set up data exchange between the Panel and the CRM.